Rep. Blake Farenthold settled sexual harassment claim for $84,000

 Related: Conyers hospitalized, Pelosi calls on him to resign amid scandal

-After the case was settled, the House Ethics Committee opened an investigation into the matter.
+After the case was settled, the House Ethics Committee opened an investigation.
 That case is still open, according to an annual report by the committee.

-Farenthold’s payment to Greene was paid out by the Office of Compliance, an office that is little-known but has received increased scrutiny since the issue of sexual harassment has gained prominence around the country and on Capitol Hill.
+Farenthold’s payment to Greene was paid by the Office of Compliance, a little-known office that has received increased scrutiny since the issue of sexual harassment has gained prominence around the country and on Capitol Hill.

-When a settlement is reached through the Office of Compliance, the victim is paid from a taxpayer funded account.
-More than $17 million worth of payments have been made over the past 20 years for various workplace disputes, but it’s unknown — other than Farenthold’s $84,000 payment — how much of that is for sexual harassment claims.
+When a settlement is reached through the office, the victim is paid from a taxpayer-funded account.
+More than $17 million worth of payments have been made over the past 20 years for various workplace disputes, but it’s unknown — other than Farenthold’s $84,000 payment — how much of that has been for sexual harassment claims.